Sign in

 Handmark

-For Allanah Dopson, Handmark’s Director, the gallery is an ode to the “... handmade, the family of Tasmanian artists we represent, and our great staff”.
-Having opened in 1980, Handmark celebrates the diverse and eclectic talents that have emerged from the Tasmanian art scene over the years.
-Established and emerging artists’ work can be found at the gallery, situated in a coveted building in the historic hub of Salamanca.
+For Allanah Dopson, Handmark’s Director, the gallery is a tribute to the “... handmade, the family of Tasmanian artists we represent, and our great staff.”
+Since its opening in 1980, Handmark has showcased the diverse and eclectic talents emerging from the Tasmanian art scene.
+The gallery, located in a coveted building in the historic Salamanca hub, features works by both established and emerging artists.
+From raku-fired ceramics and glass sculptures to textiles and wood, the unique pieces sit alongside more traditional mediums, offering a chance to adorn your walls or simply admire.

 77 Salamanca Place, Hobart